oscarchankalung/oscarchankalung.github.io/img/projects/appicidea/02-yyt-mobile-app/README.md

 ## Outcome

 This project was under UAT as I left the company.
-90% of the frontend were finished for client to review.
+90% of the frontend was finished for client to review.
 They were still working on discount products and the membership program.
 It is expected the product would have thousands of users.

 ## Screenshots